-Served in individual cups or glass jars, these jello cups make a perfect 4th of July party dessert.
+Served in individual cups or glass jars, these no bake 4th of July desserts are a perfect 4th of July party dessert.
 Their red, white, and blue colors make them a great option to serve up on Memorial Day or Flag Day as well.

 Plus, you will love how easy this red white and blue dessert is to make–all you need are 2 boxes of Jello and a tub of Cool Whip.